 - Water Resources Advisory Board (WRAB), City of Boulder, 2014 – current Chair.
 Advise the City Council on the Water Utilities including the annual Capital Improvement Program.

 - Foothills United Way (FHUW), Community Impact Committee, 2014 – current Chair.
 Committee developed new grant funding model for FHUW and makes recommendations to the Board on the four grant opportunities.

 - Colorado Science Education Network (CSEN), current Steering Committee Chair.
 CSEN provides professional development to the state’s K-12, higher education and informal science educators.

 - Association for the Sciences of Limnology and Oceanography (ASLO):

 - Education and Human Resources Committee, Chair 2004 – 2007, Member 2007 – 2012

 - Public Policy Committee Member, 2013 - current

 - ASLO Fellow awarded for service to the Association, 2017

 Welcome, and thank you for taking time to learn more about me!
 Thirty years as a scientist and educator at CU, eight years of public service on my local school board, and a pioneering experience as the first woman aquanaut in the underwater Aquarius research facility have prepared me to take on the challenges facing the CU system.
-I am honored and ready to vigorously pursue the opportunity to serve our wonderful state as your CU Regent at Large.
+I am honored and, having recently retired, I am ready, to vigorously pursue the opportunity to serve our wonderful state as your CU Regent at Large.